gleechi/gleechi.github.io/pages/1.0.0/unity/unity_component_vgrecorder.md

 In order to replay the recorded sensor data, a {% include tooltip.html tooltip="ReplayAvatar" text="replay avatar" %} needs to be created (see [Avatar Types](avatars.1.0.0.html#avatar-types)).

 If _Recording Mode_ is "MANUAL", pressing the _Replay Sequence Key_ or _Replay Segment Key_ during play will replay the recorded sensor data.
 If _Recording Mode_ is "RECORD_ON_PLAY" replay will kickoff immediately once play starts.
+And replay is on full interaction sequence ([scene-specific](#full-and-scene-specific-interaction-replay) or [object-specific](#full-and-object-specific-interaction-replay) replay mode).

 When replay starts, normally sensor data will be loaded from the file with recorded data named after the provided _Replay Filename_.
 If however _Replay From Memory_ is ticked, then replay will assume the recording is already done and saved in memory.